 There are so many backpacks out there that finding the right one for you can be a little tough.
 To start your search, make things easy and check out our list of best backpacks for rucking as well as the great military tough backpacks

 Picking the right type of weight to ruck with is very straight forward.
 The weight you put in your ruck should fit the following criteria to make life easier:

-- Shouldn’t move when you walk (so half filled jugs of water create a problem)
+- Shouldn’t move when you walk (so half-filled jugs of water may create a problem by sloshing)

 - Bonus if soft: Sandbags are the best rucking weight, as the sand shifts you don’t have to worry about corners digging into your back.
 You can always use a pillow, blankets, or a ruck weight pad to keep hard, sharp corners out of your back.

 RECOMMENDED RUCK WEIGHT OPTIONS

 The best rucking weight options I recommend, that fit all of the criteria above, are:

 - Improvised sandbag filled with sand and taped with Gorilla Tape

 For a full comparison of the best rucking weight options, read our article comparing the best weights for rucking